 Bonus Reason) You can load the Top Jimi Brown Sound profile pack into your Kemper and have Eddie's Brown Sound at your fingertips.
 People have been chasing that tone since 1978, when Van Halen I dropped.
 The tone is incredibly close to the original.
 People forget how amazing it is to have tones like this so easily available to anyone and everyone via the Kemper.

 I love the Kemper.
-It's literally changed my entire musical life.
+It has literally changed my entire musical life.